kellybean19/Etsy-Listings-Over-Time/README.md

 ## Defining Popularity ##

 For this analysis, popularity is defined in terms of views and favorites.
 A look at the histograms for both these variables shows the distributions are highly concentrated near 0 with a heavy skew to the right.
-To account for outliers, I used the interquartile method twice to first divide the data into regular listings and outlier listings, and then again divide the outlier listings into small outliers (popular) and big outliers (most popular).
+To account for outliers, I used the interquartile method twice to first divide the data into regular listings and outlier listings, and then again divide the outlier listings into small outliers (Popular) and big outliers (Most Popular).

 <img src="hists.png" width="425"/>